chenyukang/rubytt/README.md

 1. The basic ideas comes from [rubysonar](https://github.com/yinwang0/rubysonar), but with more help from analysis of db/schema.rb, we may get more accurate types for the code annotation or bug finding.

-2. I also add some visualizations for the class/db/model.
+2. Do some visualizations for the class/db/model.

 3. Check the unused variable, this may reported out some bugs, [ruby-lint](https://github.com/YorickPeterse/ruby-lint) seems can report out these errors, but it's too slow.

-4. Check the undefined error [TODO]
+4. Check the undefined error [PARTLY FINISHED]

 5. Check the type mismatch error  [TODO]